-The triggers look different for everyone.
+The causes of emotional exhaustion look different for everyone.
 One circumstance that someone might consider stressful could be a perfectly manageable situation for someone else.
 Typically, emotional exhaustion occurs after a long period of constant stress.
 This can be something as simple as working long hours, or as complex as bringing a new baby home.

-Who Is At Risk For Emotional Exhaustion?
+Who Is At Risk for Emotional Exhaustion?

 Professionals In A High-Stress Environment

-While outside influences can cause emotional exhaustion, the way we perceive ourselves and the world around us can contribute to these feelings too.
+While outside influences can cause emotional exhaustion, the way we perceive ourselves and the world around us can contribute to our level of stress.
 "Perfectionists," or individuals with Type A personalities, may experience prolonged stress due to their unwavering ambition, drive, and competitive nature.
 Constantly striving to exceed others' expectations can lead to poor work-life balance and eventual burnout.

-What Are The Signs and Symptoms Of Emotional Exhaustion?
+Signs And Symptoms Of Emotional Exhaustion

-Difficulty Sleeping or Staying Awake
+Difficulty Sleeping Or Staying Awake

-Anxiety and Depression
+Anxiety And Depression

 What Can You Do If You Have Emotional Exhaustion?

-Care for Yourself
+Care For Yourself

 When you are experiencing emotional exhaustion, it is important to reach out to others and avoid isolation.
 Join a community group that interests you or take part in local sports.
-Practice saying "no" when you feel there is too much on your plate.
-Be sure to set aside time every day to do something you enjoy, even if it is just for a few minutes.
-Journaling and meditation are great for letting go of the days' stresses, but if you feel that you need more, do not be afraid to reach out to a trained mental health therapist.
+Practice saying "no" when you feel there is too much on your plate and be sure to set aside time every day to do something you enjoy, even if it is just for a few minutes.
+Journaling and meditation are great for letting go of daily stressors.